 When June and Maude arrived in Moscow, they were both young, idealistic, and relatively inexperienced activists with very little formal education.
 But they returned to the United States several years later as confident, highly trained operatives who immediately immersed themselves in the brutal labor wars of the Depression.
 As her writings show, it was also at this time that June began to place Black women at the heart of her own critique of racial capitalism.
 Both June and Maude became active members of the Communist-led National Textile Workers Industrial Union, participated in major strikes and campaigns to raise wages, especially for Black women.

 On October 16, 1930, Maude and June both took part in a citywide mass protest against evictions of the unemployed.
-Maude entered city hall alongside a small group of communist protesters, who demanded to participate in a public hearing on the 1931 budget.
-The New York Times described as a slim Black woman in a red dress leading a group of White men into the building.
+Maude entered City Hall alongside a small group of communist protesters, who demanded to participate in a public hearing on the 1931 budget.
+The New York Times described a slim Black woman in a red dress leading a group of White men into the building.
 The budget hearing quickly turned into a melee, with Mayor Walker threatening to smash a protester in the face.

 Maude was thrown screaming down a half flight of stairs.
 She managed to right herself and slipped inside and into the crowd, eluding the police as they used their batons to smash out windows in the rotunda of city hall, raining glass and blood on the protesters below.

 Meanwhile, at 40th Street and 6th Avenue, an unemployment protest quickly turned into a riot.
 Women jabbed police forces with hatpins, causing them to plunge, panicked into the crowd.
 Hand-to-hand combat broke out between police and women protesters, who bit and scratched at the police.
 June--

 --read copies of Daily Worker while being booked at the local precinct.